| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 amount of memory which should be released and returned to operating

 system.
-Besides, the memory allocated with mmap
+Besides, the memory allocated with mmap is not accessed

 until you really use it, so the allocation is very fast.